magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 # Next step - [Tutorial 13: It's better to be safe than sorry (Part 1)][20]

-In the [next Tutorial][20] we are going to prepare the stage for affording the unit testing topic.
+In the [next Tutorial][20] we are going to prepare the stage to discuss unit testing.
 We'll also introduce the `Enlive` template system to implement a server-side only version of the Shopping Calculator aimed at adhering to the progressive enhancement implementation strategy.
-We'll even see how to exercise code refactoring to satisfy the DRY principle and to resolve a cyclic namespaces dependency problem we'll meet on the way.
+We'll even see how to exercise code refactoring to satisfy the DRY principle and to resolve a cyclic namespaces dependency problem we'll meet along the way.

 # License